juxor/afaq/markdown/secI4.md

 I.1.5](secI1.html#seci15) is marked by uncertainty and a tendency to over- produce in the response to the higher profits caused by previously under- producing goods, with resulting periods of crisis in which falling effective demand sees a corresponding fall in supply.
-Not to the mention the awkward fact that real needs (demand) are not met simply because people are too poor to pay for the goods (i.e., no effective demand).
-As such, to suggest that only non-market systems have a problem ensuring demand and supply meet is mistaken.
+Not to mention the awkward fact that real needs (demand) are not met simply because people are too poor to pay for the goods (i.e., no effective demand).
+As such, to suggest that only non- market systems have a problem ensuring demand and supply meet is mistaken.

 To conclude, anarchists do not ignore _"supply and demand."_ Instead, they recognise the limitations of the capitalist version of this truism and point